by Geoff Waugh

 4. Families are strengthened in the revival.
 Parents spend more time with their youth and children to encourage and help them, often leading them in Bible readings and family prayers now.

-5. Many new gifts and ministries are being used by more people that before, including revelations and healing.
-Even children receive revelations or words of knowledge about hidden magic artefacts or ginger plants related to spirit power, and remove them.
+5. Many new gifts and ministries are being used by more people than before, including revelations and healing.
+Even children receive revelations or words of knowledge about hidden magic artifacts or ginger plants related to spirit power and remove them.

 6. Churches are growing.
 Many church buildings in the Marovo Lagoon have been pulled down to be replaced by much bigger buildings to fit in the crowds.
 Offerings and community support have increased.